Probability and statistics concepts for beginners

 Descriptive Statistics

-Descriptive statistics include measures such as mean, median, and mode.
+Descriptive statistics include measures such as the mean, median, and mode.
 The mean is the result of adding all the values in a set, divided by the number of values.
 The median is the number in the middle of an ordered series, and the mode is the most frequent value in a set.
 These measures allow for a quick summary of the characteristics of a data set.

 Inferential Statistics